HISTORY OF VOLTI

 - provided the chorus for a new opera by Kurt Rohde, “Death With Interruptions,” both at its premiere in March 2015 and its revival in November 2017;

 - performed Terry Riley’s “Sun Rings” with the Kronos Quartet for Cal Performances in May 2016 and subsequently recorded it at Skywalker Sound on a Grammy-nominated album named one of the best 100 albums of 2019 by music critic Ted Gioia;

 - performed by invitation at the first two Bard Music West festivals in 2017 and 2018, “The World of Gyorgy Ligeti” and “The World of Henry Cowell”;

 - collaborated twice with the Left Coast Chamber Ensemble, commissioning and premiering two works for small groups of instrumentalists plus chamber chorus, in October 2016 and two more in November 2018;

 - joined ODC/Dance in Joby Talbot’s “Path of Miracles,” an hour-long exploration of the Camino Santiago pilgrimage across Spain, with choreography by KT Nelson.
 Two sold-out performances in February 2018 were followed by repeat performances at Grace Cathedral in February 2019, at the re-opening of the renovated Presidio Theatre in October 2019, and on tour in Wickenburg, Arizona, in November 2019.

 - expanded to 32 singers at the invitation of Cal Performances, to perform the California premiere of “Become Desert” by John Luther Adams, with a 16-part choral score, in April 2018;

-Coming up in the 2020/2021 season, we will premiere “Angel Island Oratorio” with the Del Sol String Quartet, under a grant from the William and Flora Hewlett Foundation’s Hewlett 50 Arts Commissions program.
-Chinese-born American composer Huang Ruo will create a bilingual oratorio for string quartet and chamber chorus, inspired by poetry inscribed on the walls of the Angel Island barracks between 1910 and 1940.
+Planned for the 2020/2021 season but postponed due to COVID-19, we look forward to the time when we can premiere “Angel Island Oratorio” with the Del Sol String Quartet.
+Under a grant from the William and Flora Hewlett Foundation’s Hewlett 50 Arts Commissions program, Chinese-born American composer Huang Ruo will create a bilingual oratorio for string quartet and chamber chorus, inspired by poetry inscribed on the walls of the Angel Island barracks between 1910 and 1940.